Depression

 Try some apps developed by the Center for Behavioral Health Intervention Technologies, at Northwestern University’s Feinberg School of Medicine.
 They are free from Google Play, and include:

 Kaiser Permanente members have access to digital mental health and wellness tools at no charge.
-Check out this page for Calm, myStrength, and Ginger apps.
-You also can call a health coach for subscriptions to Headspace, Whil, SilverCloud, Woebot, or Thrive.
+Check out this page for apps.
+You also can call a health coach for subscriptions to SilverCloud, Woebot, or Thrive.

 If you feel like you can’t cope, life is very difficult, or your life isn’t worth living, get help now.